-- 68. Nothing in the Operating Procedures gives rise, or is intended to give rise, to; - a. any legal obligation for the FRC, or any member or officer of the FRC or any member of FRC Staff; - b. any entitlement in favour of any other person; or - c. any relationship between the FRC or any member or officer of the FRC, any member of FRC Staff, or any other person.
+68. Nothing in the Operating Procedures gives rise, or is intended to give rise, to;

-69. The exemption from liability set out in section 18 of the 2004 Act, and provided for in regulations made under section 18A of the 2004 Act, applies.
+- a. any legal obligation for the Conduct Committee, or any member of the Conduct Committee, or any officer of or appointee to the FRC or any member of FRC Staff; - b. any entitlement in favour of any other person; or - c. any relationship between the Conduct Committee or any member of the Committee or officer of or appointee to the FRC, any member of FRC Staff, or any other person. - 69.
+The exemption from liability set out in section 18 of the 2004 Act, and provided for in regulations made under section 18A of the 2004 Act, applies.